 The Chair may, with the consensus of the Planning Commission, hold open a public hearing to allow additional time for the receipt of additional evidence or written testimony.

-After the public hearing is closed, additional testimony or evidence may not be requested or considered; provided that, the Planning Commissioner may obtain “clarification” from the Planning Division regarding factual information that bear on an issue involved in the hearing.
+After the public hearing is closed, additional testimony or evidence may not be requested or considered; provided that, the Planning Commissioner may obtain “clarification” from the Planning Division regarding information that bears on an issue involved in the hearing.
 However, the Planning Division may not provide opinion, testimony, or evidence in response to a request for clarification.

 Motions by the Planning Commission to approve, deny, or modify a proposal must state the specific reason(s) therefor.